Also feel free to check out my

 Though most of its features remain unused in-game, a slightly improved version can be found on Github.

 Each Update (notably, not necessarily in every frame), for every agent, every feature calculates a new desired direction based on all nearby agents.
-These directions are then avereraged according to user-set weights, defining their behaviour.
+These directions are then averaged according to user-set weights, defining their behaviour.

 To speed up performance, for the necessary distance checks, a spatial hashmap is used.